Find the Best Camera Drone Selling Right Now

 Automatic Collision Avoidance

-Collision avoidance is a feature that drone operators & manufacturers have been dreaming about, for a long time.
+Collision avoidance is a feature that drone operators & manufacturers have been dreaming about for a long time.
 And now, it’s finally here!

-This feature offers a number of important benefits.
 First off, you reduce the chance you will crash and damage your drone due to unexpected obstacles.

-Of course, this sounds a lot simpler than it is in practice.
+Of course, this sounds a lot simpler than it works in practice.
 If there is an object in your drone’s way, then you may not get the camera shot you were after, and you’ll need to re-plan and fly the shot again.

 But at least you didn’t destroy your aircraft!